pkaig/Rotorflight-Docs/docs/Tutorial - Walkthroughs/Install LUA Script.md

 5. Reinsert your SD card into the transmitter.
 6. Power up your transmitter.

 If you copied the files correctly, you can now go into the *Tools* menu on your transmitter and access the Rotorflight Configuration tool.
 The first time you run the script, a message 'Compiling...' will appear in the display before the script is started.
-This is normal and is done to minimise the RAM usage of the script.
+This is normal and is done to minimize the RAM usage of the script.

 ## Usage
 See the [Lua Scripts Wiki page(https://github.com/rotorflight/rotorflight/wiki/Lua-Scripts).